 In 2009, she completed "Beautiful Islands ~Memoirs of Sinking Islands~", a feature documentary about three beautiful islands effected by Climate Change- Tuvalu in South Pacific, Venice in Italy and Shishmaref in Alaska.
 After a world premiere at Busan International Film Festival 2009, winning Asian Cinema Fund AND award, the film opened in theaters in US and Japan in summer 2010.

-An oscar-nminated “The Twilight Samurai” (Tasogare Seibei) director YAMADA Yoji served as executive producer for her latest work, “IWASAKI CHIHIRO” (2012), a feature documentary on the unbeknown love and passionate life of Japan’s most reputed pot-war female artist.
+An oscar-nominated “The Twilight Samurai” (Tasogare Seibei) director YAMADA Yoji served as executive producer for, “IWASAKI CHIHIRO” (2012), a feature documentary on the unbeknown love and passionate life of Japan’s most reputed pot-war female artist.
 The film opened nation wide in Japan in summer 2012.